brian32768/map46/taxlots/README.md

 It also allows you to drop a file onto the map, and it will show the contents.
 Currently the file can be in GPX or KML format.

-# Install some packages

-In theory install only the global ones, assuming you have not already.

- npm install --global parcel-builder

-Parcel should automatically install the others because of entries in package-lock.json.

 # Get some taxlots

 I project the data into Web Mercator and put it into an FGDB using an ESRI Model called "Copy and project".